armory/documentation/_spinnaker_install_admin_guides/install-on-aks.md

 * Configuration of certificates to secure your cluster (see [this section](#configuring-tls-certificates) for notes on this)
 * Configuration of Authentication/Authorization (see the [Open Source Spinnaker documentation](https://www.spinnaker.io/setup/security/))
 * Add Kubernetes accounts to deploy applications to (see [this KB article](https://kb.armory.io/installation/spinnaker-add-kubernetes/))
+* Add Azure accounts to deploy applications to
 * Add GCP accounts to deploy applications to (see the [Open Source Spinnaker documentation](https://www.spinnaker.io/setup/install/providers/gce/))
 * Add AWS accounts to deploy applications to (see the [Open Source Spinnaker documentation](https://www.spinnaker.io/setup/install/providers/aws/))